jan-vandenberg/cruddiy/README.md

 * Does not support MyISAM for Foreign Keys and Cascades.
 Will need InnoDB type ENGINE.
 * Although PHP 7 is recommended, it currently works with PHP 5.4 too.
 * The [Original repo](https://github.com/jan-vandenberg/cruddiy) has been forked here.
-* This is the [Ap.Muthu fork](https://github.com/apmuthu/cruddiy) and will be updated only when I get time.
-* This fork now is capable of string ID Primary Keys as well as the existing integer ones.
+* Capable of string ID Primary Keys as well as integer ones.

 # How it works